-Note that this isn’t a touring plan or strategy guides for racing from attraction to attraction doing as many as possible.
-Getting a lot done is important, but this guide balances quantity with quality.
+Note that this isn’t a “commando style” touring plan or strategy guide for racing from attraction to attraction to do as many as possible at the expense of everything else.
+Getting a lot done is important, but this itinerary balances quantity with quality.
 Efficiency is important, but Disneyland Paris is the most ornate and detailed Disneyland-style park in the world, and it is imperative that you stop and smell the proverbial roses if you really want to really appreciate all this Disney park has to offer.

 Let’s take a look at how you should approach this ideal day…